 Updated Features Modern snowshoes come with some updated additions.
 Nylon ratcheting straps have replaced clumsy leather straps and buckles.
 Rotating bindings on pivoting axles allow you to walk more naturally, causing less fatigue, and without flipping snow down your neck with every step.
 Toothy metal cleats and crampons attached to the bottom and sides of the snowshoe provide traction on hills.
 Fatigue reducing, flip-up heel lifts may be integrated into the snowshoe to take the strain off of your calves when traveling on steep terrain.

 Low Cost Compared to many sports, gearing up for snowshoeing is relatively inexpensive.
 Snowshoe kits that include snowshoes and poles in a storage bag can cost less than a night on the town.
 They will last much longer, offer great health benefits, and may provide an energized outlook on life.
 If you decide this is the sport for you, even high-end, professional snowshoes cost less than a weekend in Vegas!
-With so many great benefits and so few drawbacks, aluminum snowshoes are a very good gamble.
+With so many great benefits of aluminum snowshoes and so few drawbacks, they are a very good gamble